Official History of New Zealand in the Second World War 1939–45: Preparation of the series

 The principle of the official histories was to tell the story of New Zealand at war, which involved a multifaceted approach covering the armed services, the battles in which they fought as well as the civilians contributing on the home front.
 The plan for the official histories, based on a proposal by McCormick, was to encompass three main series, plus three volumes of documents.
 The series was on the New Zealand People at War, which covered politics, diplomacy, economy, the home front, medical, navy and air force operations.
 The second was a series of histories for the units of the 2NZEF that fought in the African and Italian theatres (the units that fought in the Pacific were already the subject of unofficial unit histories, commissioned by the commanding officer of the 3rd New Zealand Division, Harold Barrowclough).
 The third was a series of campaign histories, covering the main campaigns of the 2NZEF.
 A series of booklets, entitled Episodes and Studies aimed at general readers was also planned.

 Using documentation archived to date and material solicited from the public, professional historians at the War History Branch prepared brief narratives.
 There was also cooperation with war historians of other countries working on their official histories.
 Authors were then contracted to produce each volume based on the narratives prepared by the War History Branch.
-Many of the authors had recently served with the 2NZEF and included a former commanding officer of Kippeneberger, Sir Edward Puttick, as well as William George Stevens, administrative officer of the 2NZEF.
-Other potential authors were journalists, such as Stephen Peter Llewellyn or academics.
+Many of the authors had recently served with the 2NZEF and included a former commanding officer of Kippenberger, Sir Edward Puttick, as well as William George Stevens, administrative officer of the 2NZEF.
+Other potential authors were journalists, such as Stephen Peter Llewellyn, or academics.
 Kippenberger had informally started the recruitment process for writers while he was based in England, sounding out Dan Davin and Geoffrey Cox as potential authors.
 Davin produced the campaign volume on the Battle of Crete and Cox started work on an account of the Libyan Campaign but had to later drop it to pursue his career.
 Staff were poorly paid, with many going several years without a salary increase.